helioz2000/LapCounter/lc_transmitter/lc_transmitter.md

 ![Lap Counter Device](/lc_transmitter/lc_tester.jpg)

 The tester is powered by 3 x AA batteries.
-The buzzer will sound when an infrared signal pulsed at 38kHz is encountered.
+The buzzer will sound while an infrared signal pulsed at 38kHz is detected.